bukzor/hackathon2013.7/chrome_extension/doc/bootstrap.md

     npm install generator-chrome-extension
     yo chrome-extension
     [?]
-What would you like to call this extension? hackalang [?]
+What would you like to call this extension? bogolisp [?]
 How would you like to describe this extension?
-Interpreter for application/hackalang scripts [?]
+Interpreter for application/bogolisp scripts [?]
 Would you like to use UI Action?
 No
     [?]
 Would you like to use the Options Page?
 Yes [?]
 Would you like to use the Omnibox?
 (Please input keyword) no